anvi3003/FakeNewsDetector/README.md

 # FakeNews Detector Web App
+This project is a fork of [SachinNinja/FakeNewsDetector](https://github.com/SachinNinja/FakeNewsDetector), originally built using Flask and machine learning models to classify news articles as real or fake.
+I have adapted it as part of my personal learning journey.

 This is a web application called FakeNews, which is designed to detect and classify fake news articles.
 The app is built using Flask, a Python web framework, and utilizes a machine learning model trained on four different algorithms to achieve an accuracy of approximately 94%.
 The model uses four features to classify news articles as either real or fake.

+## 🌟 Why I Chose This Project

+Fake news is a real problem — especially on platforms like WhatsApp — and it disproportionately affects vulnerable groups like the elderly and children.
+I want to explore how computer science can be used to **flag misinformation, build awareness**, and create **safer digital spaces**.
+This project reflects my interest in:
+- Social impact through technology
+- Natural language processing (NLP)
+- Real-world applications of AI

+  ## 🛠️ Current Progress

+While I'm still learning Python and ML, here’s what I’ve done so far:
+- Forked an open-source Fake News Detector
+- Studied how text is converted into features (TF-IDF)
+- Understood how logistic regression models classify news
+- Modified the README to reflect my purpose

+  I plan to:
+- Build a feature that simulates detecting WhatsApp-forwards
+- Add a basic warning message for flagged items
+- Customize the UI for Indian users in multiple languages

+## 🧠 What I’m Learning
+- Python
+- Flask for basic web apps
+- How classifiers are trained using real data

 ## Installation